diskuv/2025a-1-tutorial-for-codespaces/content/TUTORIAL.md

 On the line that has `8000` in the first **Ports** column there will be a 🌐 symbol (a globe) in the second **Forwarded Ports** column.

 Click on that globe and a new browser window will appear.
+From now on we will call that new browser window the **Preview Desktop Window**.

+**See nothing in the Preview Desktop Window?**

+1. (*skip this; may be useless*) Click on [ScoutTrainingApp/Views/MainView.axaml](../ScoutTrainingApp/Views/MainView.axaml) again, and add a blank line to the end of MainView.axml.
+2. Close the `Preview MainView.axaml` tab.
+After it is closed, press Ctrl-Shift-P, then `Avalonia: Show Preview`.
+3. In your Preview Desktop Window, reload the page (*skip: while pressing Shift*).

 **Verify:**